"What is the casualty count?" demanded U.S. President Wilhelm Steinitz.

 "China has a Long March missile on the moon?" asked Marshall.

+"Put cats in the coffee and mice in the tea," mulled Capablanca.
 "My wife works for NASA.
 She told me that China has made a large number of trips to the Moon without fanfare.
-She always thought it was about mining," added Capablanca.
+She always thought it was about mining."

 "Wasn't the official line from China that it was simply attempting to gain the same technological advantage that the U.S. gained during its space missions: Velcro, Tang, miniaturized electronics, and all that?" asked Lasker

 "It was always about mining.
-It is no secret that China was mining for helium-3 for use in nuclear fusion, as it is much more common on the Moon due to the solar wind depositing it there.
+It is no secret China was mining for helium-3 for use in nuclear fusion, as it is much more common on the Moon due to the solar wind depositing it there.
 It wants to be the sole source for helium-3," declared Staunton.
-"Remember when China put strict limits on its rare earth minerals, used in motors, green energy, and all of our weapon systems?
-It appears that China is doing it again."
+"Remember when China stopped supplying rare earths, used in motors, green energy, and all of our weapon systems, first to Japan and then to the West in general?
+It appears China is doing it again."

 Steinitz gave him an inquisitive look.
 "Did China get the missile there in pieces?" he asked Staunton.

-"Early Chinese astronomers Ruan Xiaoxu, Shi Shen, and Gan De were mentioned as having discovered the Moon starting in the 5th Century BC, giving China the oldest claim on it," answered Staunton.
+"Early Chinese astronomers Ruan Xiaoxu, Shi Shen, and Gan De were mentioned as having discovered the Moon starting in the 5th Century BC, giving China the oldest claim on it," continued Staunton.

-"Sure, like the participants in the Trojan War never looked up in the sky during the fall of Troy around 1200 BC," sarcastically remarked Morphy.
+"Sure, like the participants in the Trojan War around 1200 BC never looked up in the sky," sarcastically remarked Morphy.

 "Homer, who lived around 400 years after the sack of Troy, mentioned the Sun-god Helios in the very beginning of the Odyssey.
 I doubt if he only saw the Sun in the sky," added Lasker.